Jøden (rapper)

-Jøden was also part of Pimp-A-Lot that included Danish-Palestinian rapper Marwan (full name Mohamed Marwan).
+Additionally, Jøden was a part of Pimp-A-Lot which included Danish-Palestinian rapper Marwan.
 He also hosted a number of MC's Fight Night rap events in 2006, 2007 and 2008.

-In 2011, he started cooperating with Jonny Hefty (real name Jakob Øroms) and had good success with a joint single in May 2011 "Gamle dreng" as well as some other tracks, eventually releasing a joint album in 2013, titled Den fede that has also charted in Denmark.
+In 2011, he started cooperating with Jonny Hefty (real name Jakob Øroms) and released a joint single in May 2011 "Gamle dreng" as well as some other tracks, eventually releasing a joint album in 2013, titled Den fede, which has also charted in Denmark.